paolorechia/steeldb/README.md

 7. A virtual machine that interprets the generated code [x]
 8. A table struct that stores data in HashMap of Vectors [x]
 9. A hardcoded table for testing [x]
-10. Pretty printing of table in REPL []
+10. Proper error propagation [x]
-11. Proper error propagation []
+11. Pretty printing of table in REPL []
 12. A serialization / desserialization method to write/read data from file []